 Bay Beautiful.
 Building on the success of these two non-profits, Keep Tampa Bay Beautiful

-continues to have a huge impact in our community.
+continues to have a huge impact on our community.
 Keep Tampa Bay Beautiful is the

 local affiliate of Keep America Beautiful, the nation's largest volunteer-based community.

-We believe change and improvement begins with personal responsibility.
+We believe change and improvement begin with personal responsibility.
 We are very

 the efforts of our volunteers who have given their time and energy to support our mission.